-The Adobe Licensing Website (LWS) provides account information for volume licensing customers.
+The Adobe Licensing Website (LWS) provides account information for Adobe Buying Programs customers.
 Use the LWS to find serial numbers, track orders, view purchase histories, check upgrade entitlements and points, change or add account contacts and information, merge accounts, and download software.

 Don't know or forgot the email address used to create account?

 Can't sign in, find serial numbers, or find orders because you don't know (or forgot) which email address was used to create the account?
 Try these solutions:

 Try another Adobe ID If you know it, try signing in with the Adobe ID/email address used to place the volume licensing order.
 If you have multiple email addresses, try each of them.
 Once you've signed in, you can change the email address associated with your account.